vmahdych/devops-python/README.md

   - Helm - as a Kubernetes-based deployment tool for automating the creation, packaging, configuration, and deployment of the app;
 - Azure cloud hosting with the following instances:
   - ACR - to store images;
-  - AKS - to deploy the app.
+  - AKS - to deploy the app;
+  - Azure DNS Zone;
+  - Azure File Storage;

 ## To-Do List

 - [x] Task 1: Create containerized app along with Dockerfile, K8s manifests and Helm charts;
 - [x] Task 2: Create all the required Azure instances;
 - [x] Task 3: Configure GitHub;
-- [ ] Task 4: Create two wokrflow files: staging and production;
+- [x] Task 4: Create two wokrflow files: staging and production;
-- [ ] Task 5: Extend workflows with the best DevOps practices
+- [x] Task 5: Add upload functional as well as Storage for files;
+- [x] Task 6: Istall SSL;

 ### Task 1
 - [x] Create Flask webapp;